What is World Password Day?

 - Simple obfuscation of a common word (“P@$$w0rd”)

-Instead, World Password Day reminds us on the best practices to secure your information:
+Instead, World Password Day reminds us of the best practices to secure your information:

-- Leverage unlikely or seemingly random combinations of uppercase and lowercase letters, numbers and symbols, and make sure your passwords are at least ten characters long to ensure strong password
+- Leverage unlikely or seemingly random combinations of uppercase and lowercase letters, numbers and symbols, and make sure your passwords are at least 10 characters long to ensure strong password.

 - Do not use the same password for multiple accounts, this increases the amount of information a cybercriminal can access if they are able to compromise your password.

 - Change your password every three months to decrease the likelihood that your account will be compromised.